-African-American Music is designed to be an exploration of American music showing characteristics surviving from African traditions and the contributions of Black musicians to Western musical culture.
+African-American Music is designed to be an exploration of American music showing the characteristics surviving from the African tradition and the contributions of Black musicians to Western musical culture.
 Open to all students.
+Fall.
+Credits: 3

 MUS 334: Arranging